zku/Diablo-III-Protocol-Simulator/README.md

 CHANGELOG
 =========

-18.09.2011 - added HeroDigest dumps (not in html format yet)
+2.01.18.09.2011 - added HeroDigest dumps (not in html format yet)
+2.02.18.09.2011 - log complete message type + scope to html, not just name
+                  started work on sandbox

 OMG
 ===